-- Relative to Interval - The Interval which column 2 is calculated from.
-In other words, the dependency on the interval calculation.
+- Relative to Interval - The Interval, which "Time Post Treatment", is calculated from.
+In other words, the dependency of the interval calculation.

 - Visit Date Form - Any interval which is relative to the current interval will also need to know which form specifically to calculate off of.

 - Sequence - Set the order the Intervals display in Scheduled Visits/Event Forms Table.
 Note, visit date calculations work only moving forward through the sequence.
 On the mobile app, the sequence is set simply by tapping, holding, and dragging a visit column to a different location.

 As the parameters are changed, there is a "Preview" option to see how that schedule looks in different scenarios.
 This is merely a quick testing function without needing to go into a test subject and enter data.

 - Do not show date - Checking this box or indicating Yes will hide the date window for the corresponding visit.
 This is helpful in instances where a window is not applicable.

 - Included Forms - Forms that will be included and/or required in that particular interval.